What is an Upper Endoscopy?

 Who Needs an Upper Endoscopy?

-An upper endoscopy, also known as an esophagogastroduodenoscopy (EGD), is prescribed for patients who are experiencing symptoms such as abdominal pain, nausea, vomiting, reflux, and difficulty swallowing, etc. The procedure is also useful for collecting tissue samples, widening a narrowed esophagus, or retrieving food or foreign objects that may be stuck in the windpipe.
+An upper endoscopy, also known as an esophagogastroduodenoscopy (EGD), is prescribed for patients who are experiencing symptoms such as abdominal pain, difficulty swallowing, nausea, vomiting, acid reflux, and many other GI symptoms.
+The procedure is also useful for collecting tissue samples, widening a narrowed esophagus, or retrieving food or foreign objects that may be stuck in the windpipe.

 What is the Prep for an Upper Endoscopy?